Second plague pandemic: Eastern Europe

+In the 1560s, a European wave of the plague first hit Lithuania and Russian Pskov in 1564–1565, but did not progress further east until 1566, when it ravaged in Russian lands already suffering from the Livonian War and the oprichnina.
+It made a pause until hitting even harder in two waves in 1569–1570 and 1571–1572, which, combined with concurrent famine, may have killed between a third and a quarter of the Russian population.

-Great Plague of 1738 was a pandemic of plague lasting 1738–1740 and affecting areas in the modern nations of Romania, Hungary, Ukraine, Serbia, Croatia, and Austria.
-The Russian plague epidemic of 1770-1772 killed as much as 100,000 people in Moscow alone, with thousands more dying in the surrounding countryside.
+The Great Plague of 1738 was a pandemic of plague lasting 1738–1740 and affecting areas in the modern nations of Romania, Hungary, Ukraine, Serbia, Croatia, and Austria.
+The Russian plague epidemic of 1770–1772 killed as many as 100,000 people in Moscow alone, with thousands more dying in the surrounding countryside.

 France

 In 1466, perhaps 40,000 people died of plague in Paris.
-During the 16th and 17th centuries, plague visited Paris nearly once every three years, on average.
+During the 16th and 17th centuries, plague visited Paris nearly once every three years on average.
 According to historian Geoffrey Parker, "France alone lost almost a million people to plague in the epidemic of 1628–31."
 Western Europe's last major epidemic occurred in 1720 in Marseilles.

 Britain

 Plague epidemics ravaged London in the 1563 London plague, in 1593, 1603, 1625, 1636, and 1665, reducing its population by 10 to 30% during those years.
 The 1665–66 Great Plague of London was the final major epidemic of the pandemic, with the last death of plague in the walled City of London recorded fourteen years later in 1679.